 The yucca can tolerate a large range of climates including both warmer and cooler, but they prefer higher temperatures, lots of sun and dry air.
 The only climates that yuccas cannot tolerate are that of extreme cold and wet.

 Yuccas prefer full sun and little water, so any location you can provide with these properties is suitable.
 Yuccas can also be grown indoors providing that they are in an area that is exposed to direct sunlight for at least half of the day.
-Care must be taken to ensure that indoor yuccas are not over-watered.
+A position that provides shelter from Winter rain should be sought to avoid natural overwatering.

 Suitable Soil for yuccas